shane-smith/scripts/README.md

 ## Contributions

 Feel free to fork and add your own scripts, then submit a pull request!

-You'll be listed clearly as a contributor in this readme.
+See CONTRIBUTING.md for further details.

 ## Available Scripts